Logo

 From U.S. Route 395 near Big Pine, transfer to California State Route 168 East.
 Drive east 13 mi (21 km) on California State Route 168 East and turn left onto White Mountain Road toward Ancient Bristlecone Pine Forest.
 Drive north 10 mi (16 km) on White Mountain Road and turn right into the Schulman Grove Visitor Center parking lot.

 Road Warning: White Mountain Road is unmaintained during winter.
-Depending on snow levels, White Mountain Road is usually open from May through November.
+Depending on snow levels, White Mountain Road is usually open from May through October.
+During that time, Schulman Grove is day-use (open from 6 AM to 10 PM) only.
 Visit fs.usds.gov for more information.

 Hike: From the trailhead at the northeastern end of the parking lot, hike east 0.2 mi (0.3 km) on Methuselah Walk Trail, past Schulman Grove Visitor Center, to a fork in the trail.
 Although a sign directs you to turn right onto the southern half of Methuselah Walk Trail loop, continue straight onto the northern half of the trail loop instead.
 Hike east 1.4 mi (2.3 km) on the northern half of Methuselah Walk Trail loop to the Methuselah viewpoint near 37.38024 -118.16643.
 Look left/southeast here for your first view of Methuselah.
 From the viewpoint, hike south another 0.1 mi (0.2 km) on Methuselah Walk Trail, past trail marker 17, to Methuselah which stands beside the trail on your left.